Table of Contents

 SELECT format('Hello!
 Welcome to my %s!', 'Blog') as msg;

 |Hello!
 Welcome to my Blog|

-Here, 'Blog' string is inserted dynamically in place of %s and you can send any string.
+Here, the 'Blog' string is inserted dynamically in place of %s and you can send any string.

-Note: For general simple string we are using '%s' format.
+Note: For general simple strings we are using '%s' format.

 Example 2: Using Multiple String in generating Dynamic SQL

 SELECT format('%s!
 Welcome to my %s! - %s','Hi','Blog','Ourtechroom') as msg;